simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 ## DebugInfo class docstring

 Save a debug information (append callable interface name comment and arguments information) to the JavaScript expression file.
-This class is used at the `with` statement.

-Save a debug information (append callable interface name comment and arguments information) to the JavaScript expression file.
 This class is used at the `with` statement.<hr>

 **[Notes]**